Understanding Outdoor Air Temperature Measurements

 - Analyze the data with a plot graph.
 This can be done with the proprietary software or Microsoft Excel after exporting the dataset as a .csv file.

-- Determine if the measured results align with the expected OAT values based on observed weather trends or known outside air damper schedules.
+- Determine whether the measured results align with the expected OAT values based on observed weather trends or known outside air damper schedules.

 4. Retrieve Measurement Equipment and Download All Final Data